Wedding Photography on the Beach

 19 AUG – Tips and Articles – by Lucas Kraus

 Often I hear people mention before a wedding “Hopefully it will be a sunny day for the photos”.
 Whereas in fact, many wedding photographers prefer overcast or cloudy weather for wedding photography.
-Weddings on the beach can be in fact, more difficult for a wedding photographer than say a garden wedding.
+Weddings on the beach can be in fact, more difficult for your Gold Coast wedding photographer than say a garden wedding.
 Reason being is that there is no escape from the sun.

 The sun can bring harsh light, dark shadows, squinting eyes, sunflare, glare from the water or sand.
 These are all things a wedding photographer must contend with.
 When the sun is high in the sky such as midday or early afternoon, things can be even harder.